max0l0gy/android-picasso/README.md

 # android-picasso
-instagram feed / Sketch in development
+instagram like feed / Sketch in development